 In this paloma recipe, the soda and citrus ingredients have been flipped.
 Instead of a grapefruit soda, grapefruit juice is used.
 This requires a different soda to be brought into the mix and, in this case, club soda is called upon.

 All of the great paloma flavors remain, this recipe is just a different way to get the same results.
 Many people enjoy the original paloma a little more.
-When you're in the mood for the drink and no grapefruit soda can be, turning to the grapefruit juice in your fridge is the next best thing.
+When you're in the mood for the drink and no grapefruit soda can be found, turning to the grapefruit juice in your fridge is the next best thing.

 To make this drink, simply mix 2 ounces each of tequila and grapefruit juice with 1/2 ounce lime juice.
 Fill the glass with ice and top with club soda.
 Stir well.

 How Strong Is the Paloma?

 Your paloma can be as strong or as weak as you choose to make it, it all depends on how much soda you pour.
 Take the average and assume you pour 5 ounces of soda and use an 80-proof tequila.
 In this case, this tall drink is a very mild 10 percent ABV (20 proof).
 That makes this equal to the average glass of wine, so enjoy and salud.